Essential Baby TOG Guide to Keeping Your Baby Warm or Cool

 Why is TOG Important?

-TOG rating serves as a useful tool for parents in selecting the appropriate sleep sack based on their specific needs, especially for newborns who cannot regulate their body temperatures.
+TOG rating serves as a useful tool for parents in selecting the appropriate sleep sack based on their baby TOG chart, especially for newborns who cannot regulate their body temperatures.
 TOG ratings basically help you decide what to wear in terms of weather.
 The lesser the TOG, the lighter the fabric.
 The higher the TOG, the warmer the fabric.

 During the winter season, opting for a sleep sack with a higher TOG rating is advisable as it provides additional warmth.
-In summer, a sleep sack with a lower TOG rating should be considered to avoid overheating in babies.
-Overheating can increase the risk of Sudden Infant Death Syndrome (SIDS).
+In summer, a sleep sack with a lower TOG rating guide should be considered to avoid overheating in babies.
 You definitely do not want that, and hence, utmost care must be taken to ensure that your baby is maintaining the required body temperature.

 To take care of those needs, take a look at Nintara Baby products that are crafted using 100% organic boutique cotton.
 They are not only designed to be luxuriously soft, safe, but are also durable, ensuring the best for your little one.